wanchunnie/PB-LKS/README.md

 ```bash
 python make_tree_plots.py
 ```
-This'll create a detailed visualization of every decision trees into `/PBLKS/Trees`.
+This'll create a detailed visualization of every decision tree into `/PBLKS/Trees`.

 ## other models
-an xgboost based model is also included in `/models`.
+An xgboost based model is also included in `/models`.

 can be used by adding `-xgb` argument in CLI or adding parameter `use_xgboost=True` when calling methods in our package